- Schedule Online

 If you like foods, then Thanksgiving is the holiday for you!
-As your dentists, we like it too and we don’t expect you to completely abstain from indulging in special treats.
+As your dentists in Bergen County, NJ, we like it too and we don’t expect you to completely abstain from indulging in special treats.
 Still, there are ways to minimize potentially negative impacts on your dental health.
 Check out our tips for a healthy smile:

 - Load Up on Turkey – Of all of the dishes on your Thanksgiving table, turkey is among the least problematic for your teeth.
 It’s good for the rest of your too, since it’s packed with protein.
 Go ahead and have a second helping!
 It can get stuck in teeth though.
 If that happens to you, try to remove it as quickly as possible after your meal.